nilsbrummond/Neverwinter-ACT-Plugin/README.md

 - Combat log colored.
 - Companion Pet's owners tracked.
 - Damage base recording and effectiveness (dmg / dmgBase)
-- Added 'Flank' (Combat Advantage?) as it's own column they way Critical Hits are.
+- Added 'Flank' (Combat Advantage?) as it's own column the way Critical Hits are.
 - Removed Column types and features of ACT that are not used by the NW plugin.